-When you’re building muscle, you have to be on a calorie surplus.
-This means that you’re adding 300 to 500 calories a day to your caloric total to give your body the fuel it needs to build muscle.
+When building muscle, you have to be on a calorie surplus.
+This means you’re adding 300 to 500 calories daily to your caloric total to give your body the fuel it needs to build muscle.

-When you’re trying to lose weight, you have to do the opposite and abide by a calorie deficit; this is so that your body starts to use excess body fat as fuel.
+When you’re trying to lose weight, you have to do the opposite and abide by a calorie deficit so that your body can use excess body fat as fuel.

 People will say that as long as you’re lifting, you’re giving your body the means to build muscle, but this is bullshit.
 If you’re not eating enough calories, you’re not giving your body the means to build muscle.

 Is Cutting Better Than Bulking